ARCLabUNO/arclabwebsite/content/training-modules/risk-assessment/01-risk-score-represents/index.md

     <li><strong>Higher scores</strong> → higher rates (~50%)</li>
   </ul>
   <p>
-    The score does not predict an individual outcome—it reflects what tends to happen among similar cases.
+    The score does not predict an individual outcome.
+It tells you what tends to happen among people with similar scores.
   </p>
 </div>

 <div class="arc-module-bottom">
   <h2>Bottom Line</h2>
   <p>
-    A risk score represents a group-level probability, not an individual prediction.
+    Risk scores are group-level probabilities—not exact predictions.
   </p>
 </div>